yuzhou0801/HealthQA_base_MLLM/README.md

 # HealthQA_base_MLLM
->This project is a senior course project of Ocean University of China and Heriot-Watt University.
+> This project is a senior course project of Ocean University of China and Heriot-Watt University.
 It aims to optimize the multimodal large language model in health and support tri-modal input of text, image and voice.
+In this experiment, we chose GLM-4V-9B, but it can be easily replaced with other models with better performance.

 ## 🔥 Introduction
 The core goals of this project are: